appium/appium/docs/en/about-appium/getting-started.md

 with `webdriverio` and now have a client object which will represent the connection to the Appium server.
 From here, we can go ahead and start the session, perform some test commands, and end the session.
-In our case, we will simply tap into a few menus and then back out the way we came before ending the
+In our case, we will simply type into a text field and check that the correct text was entered:
-session:

 ```js
 // javascript